-The Takoma Park City Code establishes robust regulations on how trees are to be managed on private property.
+The Takoma Park City Code has established robust regulations on how trees are to be managed on private property.
 The Urban Forestry Program works to implement these regulations with clear policies and easy-to-use processes for compliance.
 The City maintains a digital permit application platform to facilitate a smooth and expedient user experience through the permitting process, as well as paper options when needed.
 The enforcement programs the City administers include the following:

 - Tree Removal Permit A Tree Removal Permit is required before a private property owner removes a tree.
-The UFM conducts inspections and applies an informed arboricultural approach when weighing the canopy benefits and the hazardous conditions that a tree may pose, in accordance with City Code.
-The City conducts enforcement actions as needed to ensure that properties come into compliance with the Code regarding tree removals. - Tree Impact Assessment/Tree Protection Plan Permit A Tree Impact Assessment is required for any project that meets the Code-defined criteria for when a tree may be impacted by a project.
+The UFM conducts inspections and applies an informed arboricultural approach when weighing the canopy benefits and the hazardous conditions that a tree may pose, per City Code.
+The City conducts enforcement actions as needed to ensure that properties come into compliance with the Code regarding tree removals.
+Removal permits for trees that are determined to not be dead or hazardous come with a requirement to replace the lost canopy of the removed tree or to pay an equivalent fee-in-lieu into the City's Tree Fund.
+Tree Fund dollars are allocated towards City tree planting programs. - Tree Impact Assessment/Tree Protection Plan Permit A Tree Impact Assessment is required for any project that meets the Code-defined criteria for when a tree may be impacted by a project.
 Projects that pass the threshold for heightened risk to tree roots, trunks, branches, or overall health are required to submit a Tree Protection Plan Permit Application.
-The City maintains a robust set of documents to guide a property owner smoothly through the creation of a Tree Protection Plan that will maximize tree health through their project and minimize the likelihood of tree failure or decline.
-The City conducts enforcement actions as needed to ensure that properties come into compliance with the Code regarding tree protection. - Hazardous Trees The City Code makes it clear that hazardous tree condition shall not be permitted to remain on a property.
+The City maintains a robust set of documents to guide property owners smoothly through the creation of a Tree Protection Plan that will maximize tree health through their projects and minimize the likelihood of tree failure or decline.
+The City conducts enforcement actions as needed to ensure that properties come into compliance with the Code regarding tree protection. - Hazardous Trees The City Code makes it clear that hazardous tree conditions shall not be permitted to remain on a property.
 The City engages with private property owners to ensure that hazardous conditions are addressed swiftly, using the code enforcement process when necessary.
-The City's Emergency Tree Fund is made available to property owners who qualify for the financial aid to address a hazardous tree. - Vines on Trees Vine growth can smother and kill a tree.
+The City's Hazard Tree Assistance Fund is made available to property owners who qualify for financial aid to address a hazardous tree.

+Vines on Trees - Vine growth can smother and kill a tree.
 City Code requires that vines not be allowed to grow up to a tree's branches.
 The City engages with private property owners to ensure that vine growth that surpasses Code allowance is cut back, using the code enforcement process when necessary.